wikid24/ffxiv_mmd_tools_helper/README.md

 ![image](https://user-images.githubusercontent.com/19479648/225119958-7208b241-9cdc-4753-9aec-9997c717e633.png)

 Your character is now rigged and ready for animating using MMD Tools!

+I may suggest saving your Blender file at this point so you can easily switch between different motion files in Part 2 below.

 --------------